UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 === "Open OnDemand"
     We provide access to the popular development environment RStudio through our [Open OnDemand](../../../running_jobs/open_on_demand/#applications-available/) web interface.
-This is a very handy tool, though it should be noted that it is a less flexible environment than using R from the command line.
-This is because RStudio sets its own environment which prevents easy access to third party software installed as system modules.
+This is a very handy tool, though it should be noted that it's a less flexible environment than using R from the command line.
+This is because RStudio sets up its own environment which prevents easy access to third party software installed as system modules.

 === "Apptainer/Singularity"
     In some circumstances, you may want to run RStudio using your own Apptainer (rebranded from Singularity) image.
 For example, this allows access to different versions of R not provided when using our OOD application.
 We have some instructions on one way to do this below.